jrsmith3/ibei/doc/index.rst

     git clean -fx .

+This repo also features GitHub workflows for continuous integration automations.
+Some of these automations leverage `tox` as well, and there are corresponding tox environments defined in the `tox.ini` file.
+These `tox` environments are not intended to be run on a developer's machine -- see the `tox` config and the automation definitions in the `.github` subdirectory for information on how they work.

 Version numbers follow the
 `PEP440 <https://www.python.org/dev/peps/pep-0440/>`_ rubric.
 Versions
 will have three components: major.minor.patch.
 These components can